numbat70/posters/README.md

-# This is a copy of: Home Office Posters
+# This is a merge of various gov.uk posters: Home Office Posters

+## Home Office Posters
 Home Office repository of posters covering different topics - research, access needs, accessibility and design.

 ## Contributions and contact